rahulshc/wTools/doc/eng/concept/Buffer.md

 ### Buffers `BufferRaw`

-[Type `BufferRaw`](BufferRaw.md) ( `ArrayBuffer` ) is a standard untyped buffer, a raw data buffer that is not intended to access data through this object directly but to be used by other buffers as a data container.
+[Type `BufferRaw`](BufferRaw.md) ( `ArrayBuffer` ) is a standard untyped buffer, a raw data buffer that is not intended to access data by this object directly but to be used by other buffers as a data container.
 This type allows allocating memory for the data, but it does not provide the instruments to access the data.
 For processing data contained in an instance of type `BufferRaw`, the mechanism of data representation is used.
-It is representation of data through any instance of [typed buffers](./ BufferTyped.md) or by [`BufferView` buffer](./ BufferView.md).
+It is representation of data by any instance of [typed buffers](./ BufferTyped.md) or by [`BufferView` buffer](./ BufferView.md).

 ### Buffers `BufferTyped`